Connecticut & New England

 - Cyndi’s List of Genealogical Sites: Hundreds of thousands of links related to genealogy, organized and cross-referenced in over 100 categories.
 This site is one of the richest resources for genealogy studies.

-- Ellis Island, American Family Immigration History Center: This database provides information on 22 million immigrants and ships’ crews who arrived at Ellis Island and the Port of New York between 1898 and 1924.
+- Ellis Island Family History Center: This database provides information on 22 million immigrants and ships’ crews who arrived at Ellis Island and the Port of New York between 1898 and 1924.
 Searchable by name, including alternate spelling, results provide date of arrival, age, marital status, ethnicity, residence, gender, ship and port of departure.
 Information on each ship and ship manifests are also available.
 Immigrant Experience includes The Peopling of America, which covers pre-1790 to 2000 with a "timeline showing forces behind immigration and their impact on the immigrant experience."
 Free registration allows searches to be saved and records to be annotated.

 - Library of Congress, Local History and Genealogy: Includes the Library’s online catalog, the American Memory project and the Local History and Genealogy Reading Room.